morganwkelly/spatInfer/README.md

 regression with 11 principal components of a 4x4 spline, and compute standard errors using 3 k-medoids clusters.

+Because the 5% significance level of a t-statistic with two degrees of freedom is 4.3, and the familiar t-statistic of 2 has a p-value of 0.18 we report 95% confidence intervals and p-values for each variable.

 For comparison we also include a regression with no spatial adjustment where standard errors are clustered by state, the standard practice in such studies.